Sean Patton: Reading

 On 1 September 2025, EFL League One club Reading announced the signing of Patton from Derry City, to a two-year contract for an undisclosed fee, with Patton joining up with their U21s squad for the 2025–26 season.
+He scored his first goal for the club on 8 October 2025, an 88th minute winner in a 1–0 victory over Milton Keynes Dons in the EFL Trophy.
+His league debut for the club came on 29 November 2025, coming off the bench as a late substitute for Kelvin Ehibhatiomhan in a 3–0 win away to Blackpool at Bloomfield Road.

+Aldershot Town loan

+On 30 January 2026, Reading announced that Patton had joined National League club Aldershot Town on loan for the remainder of the season.
+On 28 February 2026, Patton was recalled by Reading after scoring an impressive 5 goals in 6 appearances during his loan spell.

 International career

 Patton made his debut for the Republic of Ireland U19 team in March 2024, scoring in a 3–1 friendly win against Slovakia U19.
+In March 2026, Patton received his first call up to the Republic of Ireland U21 squad.

+On 19 March 2026, Patton was called up to the Republic of Ireland national U21 team for the first time.